-Byetta and other diabetes drugs have been linked to an increased risk of thyroid cancer and pancreatic cancer.
-Persons taking diabetes drugs and medical providers that are prescribing diabetes drugs should be aware of thyroid cancer risks and pancreatic cancer risks as well as be aware of cancer detection protocols.
+Byetta and other dangerous drugs have been linked to an increased risk of pancreatic cancer.
+Persons taking diabetes drugs and medical providers that are prescribing diabetes drugs should be aware of pancreatic cancer risks as well as be aware of cancer detection protocols.
 Early detection of cancer is essential to preventing the spread of cancer and important to surviving cancer.
-Persons that have been taking diabetic drugs and have been diagnosed with thyroid cancer or pancreatic cancer should report the cancer to both their medical provider and the FDA.
-Families of loved ones who took diabetes drugs and lost their lives to thyroid cancer or pancreatic cancer should also report the cancer to the FDA.
+Persons who have been taking diabetic drugs and have been diagnosed with pancreatic cancer should report the cancer to both their medical provider and the FDA.
+Families of loved ones who took diabetes drugs and lost their lives to pancreatic cancer should also report the cancer to the FDA.

-In addition to reporting thyroid cancer and pancreatic cancer caused by diabetes drugs, it is important that cancer survivors and families that have lost loved ones to diabetes drug cancers file lawsuits to prevent large drug companies from continuing to profit from selling dangerous drugs.
-For more information on diabetes drug cancer lawsuits, please contact Diabetes Drug Cancer Lawyer, Byetta Pancreatic Cancer Lawyer, and Byetta Thyroid Cancer Lawyer, Jason S. Coomer, for a free case review of a Diabetes Drug Cancer Lawsuit or use our online submission form.
+In addition to reporting pancreatic cancer caused by diabetes drugs, it is important that cancer survivors and families who have lost loved ones to diabetes drug cancers file lawsuits to prevent large drug companies from continuing to profit from selling dangerous drugs.
+For more information on diabetes drug cancer lawsuits, please contact Byetta Pancreatic Cancer Lawyer, Jason S. Coomer, for a free case review of a Byetta Cancer Lawsuit or use our online submission form.

 The Diabetes Drug Market is Over $40 Billion Each Year and Growing Rapidly Byetta had Annual Sale of Over $500 Million in 2010